 - Use fragrance-free, alcohol-free mild soap or cleaning products.
 Also use bath or shower oils to avoid skin dryness. - Moisturize your skin twice a day with fragrance-free, thick, emollient-based creams like Aveeno®, Neutrogena® or Vaseline Intensive Care® lotion. - Use non-perfumed creams and cosmetics without alcohol or dye.
 Use dermatologist-recommended make up (foundation) to mask skin problems. - Remove make up with a mild cleaning product. - Avoid sun exposure.
-In case of unavoidable sun exposure, wear a hat and clothes with long sleeves. - Avoid over the counter acne products as they can dry skin. - Use a broad-spectrum sunscreen (SPF of 30 or more).
+In case of unavoidable sun exposure, wear a hat and clothes with long sleeves. - Avoid over the counter acne products as they can dry skin. - Use a broad-spectrum sunscreen (SPF of 30 or more) for up to 7 days after the end of your treatment.